Sensitive Teeth

 - Erosion at the gumline caused by abfraction (flexing) of the tooth due to a heavy bite

-Treatments to Reduce Tooth Sensitivity
+Treatments To Reduce Tooth Sensitivity

 Desensitizing toothpaste – Regular brushing with a desensitizing toothpaste can help eliminate the pain you are experiencing.